-Now during the school year, the READ to ROVER teams work with second graders at Grant Street Elementary School in Port Townsend, Chimacum Creek Primary School in Port Hadlock, and the Quilcene schools.
+Now during the school year, the READ to ROVER teams work with second graders at Salish Coast Elementary School in Port Townsend, Chimacum Creek Primary School in Port Hadlock, and the Quilcene schools.

 Research shows that children who are learning to read feel more relaxed and less self-conscious when reading to animals.
 The program aims to improve reading skills, nurture a lifelong love of reading, and help children build bonds with animals.